tsuyukimakoto/mp4concat/README.md

 Create a file in the ~/Desktop/mp4concat_work folder with a list of the files passed to you (in the format used by ffmpeg's concat).

+### Notice

+GPS information of stream 03 will not be copied.
+If you need GPS metadata, please use official application.

 ## Platforms that are likely to work

 I tried to run it on macOS 11.1 (Big Sur).